Loading page... Wait Bar Animation

 As the story unfolds, more and more of Earth's creatures are lost to extinction.
 But it isn't until the children disappear that the people really take notice.
 The children have been spirited away by the scientist's daughter, driving home her point that ecological neglect will forfeit all their futures.
 The scientist searches far and wide, but finding the children is only part of his problem.
 Once found, he must convince them to return.
 In a moving speech, he explains how their generation will be the one making the most important environmental decisions.
 They must come back and be part of the solution.
 Together, they return To Save the Planet!

 "You never know how well something will stand the test time,” Mueller remarked when remastering this 1989 musical drama, "especially if it depends on dated information.
-Some of animals we listed as endangered have indeed gone extinct.
+Some of the animals we listed as endangered have indeed gone extinct.
 Yet many more have flourished.
-The Amazon Forest continues to dwindle, but the environment of most industrial countries has improved, especially regarding expanded forests, cleaner waterways, recycling and the handling of toxic wastes.
+The Amazon Forest continues to dwindle.
+(To help save the Amazon, go to JungleKeepers.org , the best charity saving the Rainforest).
+However, the environment of most industrial countries has improved, especially regarding expanded forests, cleaner waterways, and the handling of toxic wastes.
 More and more people continue to inhabit big cities making them even larger heat sinks, yet many cities have embraced environmentally conscious ways to improve power consumption and recycling.
 Amphibian die-offs continue (highlighted in the song Where Are the Frogs) and are now joined by bees and bats.
 The good news is that these die-offs are receiving attention and answers are being identified.
-More must be done, but we must applaud the progress made so far.
+More must be done, but we need to applaud the progress made so far.
 Optimism is an important element of motivation.

 "The script was written as the Iron Curtain was coming down.
 The extreme environmental degradation discovered in the Soviet-controlled area of Eastern Europe was not fully understood.
 Things were actually worse than we imagined.
 In addition, China and India had not yet become the economic (and polluting) powerhouses they are today.
 In many ways, the challenge we faced was larger than we anticipated.
 If I were to rewrite the story today, I would add scenes in Gurugram (India), Beijing (China) and, perhaps, Arkhangelsk (Russia).
 I would include the failure of especially authoritarian governments to protect the environment.
 I would dramatize the need for uncensored and honest scientific debate.
+I would confront the reality of governments pouring nano-particle aluminum and other toxins into the atmosphere to manipulate weather and filter out or reflect sunlight, damaging every aspect of the environment in the process, and weakening not just our immune systems, but the immune systems of every living creature, as well as the planet's ability to heal itself.
 I would highlight the environmental success stories that do not get the air time they deserve.
 I would discuss the need to never loose sight of real-life feasibility regarding economic and political choices, because useful answers must also be realistic.
 I might even discuss the limits of renewable energy as an answer (they currently account for merely 1% of gloabl energy production, can never completely replace more reliable forms and require huge amounts of currently natural land be converted into solar or wind farms).
 I would suggest nuclear power, especially thorium reactors, as important and necessary alternatives.
 I would definitely discuss the best way to fight desertification and how to reverse climate change in one genius stroke (see Allan Savory’s TED talk.)

 "Poverty, hunger, disease, famines and life expectancy have all improved dramatically across the globe.
 Almost all “measurable” aspects of personal well-being have improved.
 Planet well-being must be a part of this equation.
 On balance, the worst case scenarios presented three decades ago have not come true.
 I am more hopeful than I was 30 years ago.
 But the work has only just begun (and will never end).
 The play’s message - that children deserve a better future and must be empowered to help make it happen - is as vital today as ever."